NathanHawks/SR1eGameBot/README.md

   ***example:*** !5! tn3 vs6! otn4    Roll 5d6 (Rule of 6) with TN 3, against 6d6 (Rule of 6) with TN 4

-### :bang: Multiple Rolls per Message :bang:
+### :1234: Multiple Rolls per Message :1234:

-You can order GameBot to do more than one roll without sending multiple  messages.
-Just separate the commands with semicolons.
+You can order GameBot to do multiple rolls with one message.
+Just separate the dice commands with semicolons.

 ***example:*** !1 (grenade scatter direction); 2t (max non-aero grenade scatter distance)